Gaia (spacecraft): Measurement principles

-Similar to its predecessor Hipparcos, but with a precision one hundred times greater, Gaia consists of two telescopes providing two observing directions with a fixed, wide angle of 106.5° between them.
-The spacecraft rotates continuously around an axis perpendicular to the two telescopes' lines of sight, with a spin period of 6 hours.
-Thus, every 6 hours the spacecraft scans a great circle stripe approximately 0.7 degrees wide.
-The spin axis in turn has a slower precession across the sky: it maintains a fixed 45 degree angle to the Sun, but follows a cone around the Sun every 63 days, giving a cycloid-like path relative to the stars.
-Over the course of the mission, each star is scanned many times at various scan directions, providing interlocking measurements over the full sky.
+Similar to its predecessor Hipparcos, but with a precision one hundred times greater, Gaia consisted of two telescopes providing two observing directions with a fixed, wide angle of 106.5° between them.
+The spacecraft rotated continuously around an axis perpendicular to the two telescopes' lines of sight, with a spin period of 6 hours.
+Thus, every 6 hours the spacecraft scanned a great circle strip approximately 0.7 degrees wide.
+The spin axis in turn had a slower precession across the sky: it maintained a fixed 45 degree angle to the Sun, but followed a cone around the Sun every 63 days, giving a cycloid-like path relative to the stars.
+Over the course of the mission, each observed star was scanned many times from various scan directions, providing interlocking measurements over the full sky.

-The two key telescope properties are:
+The two key telescope properties were: